Double entry bookkeeping: what it is and how it works

 Understanding the key principles of double-entry bookkeeping

-• If you take out a loan you increase your debt level, but you also increase the balance in your bank account or you bring new assets into the business.
+- If you take out a loan, you increase your debt level, but you also increase the balance in your bank account or you bring new assets into the business.

-• If you make a sale, you receive money but you also reduce inventory.
+- If you make a sale, you receive money but you also reduce inventory.

-The dual effect of double-entry bookkeeping also supports the accounting equation.
-If you enter the amounts correctly, the two entries balance each other out.
-If you enter the numbers incorrectly, your balance sheet will contain errors.
+If you enter amounts correctly, the two entries balance each other out.
+If you enter them incorrectly, your balance sheet will contain errors, alerting you to the mistake.

 Types of accounts in double-entry bookkeeping